Advertisement

 Activists have also sprayed Harrods, think-tank hub 55 Tufton Street, and the Home Office with orange paint.

-And in tactics common with Extinction Rebellion and Insulate Britain, Just Stop Oil has undertaken mass roadblocks – including recently on the M25.
+And in tactics common with Extinction Rebellion and Insulate Britain, Just Stop Oil has undertaken mass roadblocks – including on the M25.

 Get the latest news and insight into how the Big Issue magazine is made by signing up for the Inside Big Issue newsletter

-Who runs Just Stop Oil?
+Who funds Just Stop Oil?

 The group says it is “non-hierarchical” and without formal leadership – instead sharing common resources.
 It is part of a wider international network of climate activists called the A22 network.
 Describing itself as “a group of connected projects engaged in a mad dash to try and save humanity”, the A22 network includes Letzte Generation in Germany and Declare Emergency in the USA.